subizhangg/new_blog/_posts/2017-1-22-What-Does-Rolling-Stone-Greatest-500-Albums-Look-Like.md

 - Part 4: Visualization of My Own Music Taste

-- part 5: Limitation and Further Polish Need to Be Done Later
+- Part 5: Limitation and Further Polish Need to Be Done Later

 ## Part 1.
 Where Does My Data Come From ?

-My dataset is a csv file , which comes from public kaggle online database [kaggle 500 albums dataset](https://www.kaggle.com/notgibs/500-greatest-albums-of-all-time-rolling-stone).
+My dataset is a csv file , which comes from public Kaggle online database [kaggle 500 albums dataset](https://www.kaggle.com/notgibs/500-greatest-albums-of-all-time-rolling-stone).
 However, I want to point out that the dataset is a second-hand dataset after cooking.
 It was created by Gibs, a graduate student at University of Texas at Austin.

-- The observations within variables "Albumn", "Year" and "Artist" were collected from [MusicBrainz](https://musicbrainz.org/series/8668518f-4a1e-4802-8b0d-81703ced6418).
+- The observations within variables "Album", "Year" and "Artist" were collected from [MusicBrainz](https://musicbrainz.org/series/8668518f-4a1e-4802-8b0d-81703ced6418).

 - The observations within variables "Genre" and "Subgenre" were collected from [Discogs API](https://www.discogs.com/developers/#).